“We think with objects we love; we love the objects we think with.” – Sherry Turkle, Evocative Objects

 Object Lessons: a Symposium on Things:

-a three-day exploration & celebration of everyday things & their histories.
+a two-day exploration & celebration of everyday things & their histories.

 Schaberg is the series co-editor (with Ian Bogost) of Object Lessons, an essay and book series published by The Atlantic and Bloomsbury Academic about the hidden lives of ordinary things, from sardines to silence, juniper berries to jumper cables, eggs to hoods, bread to trees to dust: <http://objectsobjectsobjects.com/>.